 (Ha ha, get it?
 Because yaay is like a YA sandwich?)

 - magical realism (think A.S.
 King and Andrew Smith more than Leslye Walton)

-[*Speculative, IF high concept (examples: The Raven Cycle by Maggie Stiefvater, The Girl From Everywhere by Heidi Heilig, Every Day by David Levithan, The Chaos Walking trilogy by Patrick Ness) –> in other words, typical fantasy will be hard sell for me, but I do like books that seem to defy genre because they’re based on one “what if?”-type idea.]
+[*Speculative, IF high concept (examples: The Raven Cycle by Maggie Stiefvater, Caraval by Stephanie Garber, Every Day by David Levithan, The Love Interest by Cale Dietrich, The Chaos Walking trilogy by Patrick Ness) –> in other words, portal or magic fantasy will be harder sell, but we do like books that seem to defy genre because they’re based on one “what if?”-type idea.]

 GENRES (more specific)

-- Alternate history/history with a modern spin (example: My Lady Jane)
+- Alternate history/history with a modern spin (example: My Lady Jane; And I Darken)

 - Unconventional love stories

 - Diversity (I’m particularly interested in characters who struggle with dualities of nature and/or culture; characters who straddle two different worlds)